surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* Fix to convert the currency symbol provided The Event Manager to a currency abbreviation (Pro version).
 	* Fix to limit mentions in a Schema CollectionPage for a post object to only its first level / direct children.
+	* Fix to prefer getting the Yoast SEO post/term/user meta from the Yoast SEO plugin, instead of directly from the post/term/user meta (Pro version).
 * *Developer Notes*
 	* Updated the Google jQuery UI CSS from v1.11.4 to v1.12.1.
 	* Added a new WpssoHead get_mt_mark() method to return begin/end meta tags and regex.